 You'll usually find antiseptic in one of two forms: alcohol or witch hazel.

 - Alcohol-based aftershaves give you that slightly-burning-tingling sensation.
-Some men like this feeling on their face because they feel like that's the sign that the product is doing what it's supposed to be doing.
+Some men like this feeling on their face because they feel like its a sign the product is working.
 They feel cleaner and more refreshed after they've slapped on a slather of aftershave.
-But they'll also experience tight, itchy skin, which really defeats the purpose of putting a protectant on skin that's already susceptible to discomfort anyway.
-While alcohol certainly will kill the gross stuff you don't want setting up colonies inside your skin, it comes with some undesirable aftereffects that can be avoided if you use witch hazel instead.
+But they'll also experience tight, itchy skin, which defeats the purpose of putting a protectant on skin that's already susceptible to discomfort anyway.
+While alcohol certainly will kill the gross stuff you don't want, it comes with undesirable aftereffects that can be avoided if you use witch hazel instead.

 Magic Mat™ shaving mat and put The Lawn Mower™ 3.0 trimmer to work, ensuring the toughest, coarsest, longest hairs are out of the way without any painful tugging or pulling.
-You've shaved your body in the way that best fits your personal aesthetic.
+You've shaved your body in a way that best fits your aesthetic.

 Above the neckline, you're ready to slather on some aftershave, but below the belt, you've got one more step to take care of to make sure your aftershave will be able to perform at optimal capacity.
 Crop Preserver™ ball deodorant is residue- and oil-free.
 This liquid talcum-like gel sets the stage for a happy crotch post-shave.
 Once your balls are armed with the anti-bacterial defenses this deodorant delivers, a quick spritz of Crop Reviver will do your down-under justice for the rest of the day.